Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Introduction

-To evaluate the performance and efficiency of our proposed methods, we apply them to popular MLLMs and conduct extensive experiments across multiple multimodal benchmarks.
-As illustrated in \cref{fig:acc_with_flops}, when applied to LLaVA-1.5-7B~\cite{Liu:LLaVA-1.5}, both methods consistently outperform existing token reduction baselines across different FLOPs.
+While \textit{FiCoCo-V} strikes an appealing balance between efficiency and performance, executing token discard and information recycling in a task-agnostic manner can be shortsighted, as it fundamentally constrains the performance ceiling of the acceleration method.
+Consequently, we further propose \textbf{\textit{FiCoCo-L}}, which performs token reduction directly within the LLM decoder.
+By leveraging task-aware textual priors, \textit{FiCoCo-L} more precisely pinpoints redundant tokens and recovers crucial information, thereby minimizing loss during the compression process.
+In Figure~\ref{fig:acc_with_flops}, when applied to LLaVA-1.5-7B~\cite{Liu:LLaVA-1.5}, both methods consistently outperform existing token reduction baselines across different FLOPs.
 In the most extreme case, our method can obtain a maximum improvement of \textbf{5.7$\times$} in FLOPs while retaining \textbf{92.8\%} performance.
 When applied to the more powerful LLaVA-NeXT-7B~\cite{Liu:LLaVA-NeXT}, our methods even show stronger superiority, achieving a \textbf{14.7$\times$} improvement in FLOPs while retaining at most \textbf{93.6\%} performance.
 We also evaluate our methods on video understanding tasks, where our methods retain at most \textbf{92.8\%} performance of vanilla Video-LLaVA~\cite{Lin:Video-LLaVA} with a \textbf{11.4$\times$} improvement in FLOPs.
 As a conclusion, our success in token budget reduction and model acceleration can generalize across various MLLM architectures, sizes, and tasks.